Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 Key Takeaways

-- Pure vector search struggles with exact keyword matches and rare terms.
+- Pure vector search struggles with exact keyword matches and rare terms; BM25 lacks semantic understanding — hybrid search covers both failure modes.

-- Many vector databases now support hybrid search natively.
+- Many vector databases (Weaviate, Qdrant, Elasticsearch, Pinecone) now support hybrid search natively, simplifying implementation significantly.

-- Always evaluate retrieval quality using metrics like Precision@K, Recall@K, and MRR.
+- Always evaluate retrieval quality using metrics like Precision@K, Recall@K, and MRR to confirm that hybrid search improves over each method individually before deploying.